 You're an ALE if you have about 50 full-time employees; however, the rules for calculating employee counts are complex.
-If there's a month when you're paying 50 or more people during 2015, these reporting requirements may apply to you.
+If there's a month when you're paying 50 or more people during the year, these reporting requirements may apply to you.
 Please visit the link below or contact us if you need assistance in determining if you are an ALE.
-ALEs will report details of the health insurance offered and health insurance received to their employees via Forms 1094-C and 1095-C. Health insurance vendors will report to anyone with a policy not sponsored by an ALE via Forms 1094-B and 1095-B. The 1094 and 1095 series of forms are due along a timeline similar to W-2s (though the IRS just recently announced an extension for the filing due dates for these forms).
-For more information on ALEs and the ACA, please contact us (see our info on page 12) or visit the IRS website at http://bit.ly/ACAforALEs.
+ALEs will report details of the health insurance offered and health insurance received to their employees via Forms 1094-C and 1095-C. Health insurance vendors will report to anyone with a policy not sponsored by an ALE via Forms 1094-B and 1095-B. The 1094 and 1095 series of forms are due along a timeline similar to W-2s.
+For more information on ALEs and the ACA, please contact us or visit the ALE Info Center on the IRS's website.